Nakilon/dhash-vips/example_dups/README.md

   Eiffelturm.jpeg
 ```

 Here tresholds are hardcoded as `[0..14, 15..19, 20..24]`.
 They are a bit lowered and adjusted for demo purposes -- all landscapes are a bit similar because they have a horizon line.
 In your programs you should find the best fitting tresholds and maybe preprocess images by smart cropping, applying filters, etc.

+Maybe some day I'll make it a feature (with JSON and HTML export) within a gem if anyone needs it.

-P.S.: don't forget that Docker `-v` needs the absolute path.
-The `:ro` "read-only" parameter optional -- the program does not write anything.
+P.S.: don't forget that Docker `-v` needs an absolute path.